citizenweb3/validatorinfo/docs/vinfo draft paper.md

 # Validator info: the return of the explorer

 ### TL;DR
-This document is an attempt to create a mixture of a white paper / user documentation for validatorinfo.com: a validator centric, multichain explorer, dashboard and aggregator.
+This document is an attempt to create a mixture of a white paper / user documentation for validatorinfo.com: validator-focused, multichain explorer, dashboard and aggregator for POS token holders.
 It is a web application that offers unique insights into validator data.
-Attempting to mix onchain data, user interaction, social data, public good information, and visualization, such as graphs, unique staking calculators, comparison tools, etc. All to help the user navigate their landscape across the developing multichain world of validators.
+Attempting to mix onchain data, user interaction, social data, public good information, and visualization, such as graphs, unique staking calculators, comparison tools, etc.

+With an aim to help the user navigate their landscape across the developing multichain world of validators.
 Interested target audiences, may include: any stakers, delegators, holders of proof of stake tokens, validators, researchers, data analytics and web3 enthusiasts.

 The application will attempt to maximize retention tools and remain open source.
-Further, are the collection of ideas, calculations, and other `under the hood` detail, that may improve user experience
+Further, are a collection of ideas, calculations, and other `under the hood` detail, that may improve user experience

 ### Introduction and product description
 - What will it do and why